X-Force: X-Men: Second Coming

 X-Force is joined by Cable and Cypher on a time-traveling mission to stop an invasion of Nimrods sent from a possible dystopian future.
 As Cable only has one use remaining on his time-traveling device, it is believed to be a one-way suicide mission.
 After they complete their mission and Cable sacrifices himself to return X-Force to the present, Hope's mutant powers emerge and she destroys Bastion.
 After the battle, Logan is confronted by Storm about X-Force.
-She tells Logan that he never should have involved James, Rahne and Laura, and Logan tells her that he never wanted them involved, but doesn't regret what they did.
+She tells Logan that he never should have involved James, Wolfsbane and Laura, and Logan tells her that he never wanted them involved, but does not regret what they did.
 Logan tells Laura that she's out and to figure out what she wants from life.
 Afterward, Logan discusses the future of X-Force with Cyclops, who decides to disband the team.
 Logan meets with his new team a short time later, consisting of himself, Archangel, Fantomex, Psylocke and Deadpool, deciding to run a new X-Force team without the knowledge of Cyclops or the other X-Men.